Alex Vermeulen: Music career

 SOH Alex Vermeulen is an artist and musician whose career began with a passion for music at a young age.
 Around the age of nine, he formed his first band, an experience that sparked a lifelong dedication to artistic expression.
 In the 1980s, Vermeulen experimented with merging music and visual elements by incorporating film projections into live performances, creating a unique fusion of sound and imagery.

 In recent years, after a music sabbatical in Spain, Vermeulen shifted his focus entirely to music, concluding his career as a visual artist.
 He donated his artwork to museums and health institutions, leaving nothing in storage, as he felt he had achieved his goals in the visual arts.
 Vermeulen sees risk as essential to creativity and innovation, embracing this new phase with determination.

 In 2024, fully dedicated to music, Vermeulen released several singles among others Knock Knock Who's There and One Only Knows, with an album, "Autobiographical vol 1", scheduled for release in 2025.
 He has adopted the name SOHQ’ for his music career, with the 'Q' referencing his middle name, Quirinus.
 The "Qui" in Quirinus, meaning "Who" in Latin, symbolises the start of a new era for the artist.
 Vermeulen is driven by a renewed passion and is committed to making his mark in the music industry, once again pursuing a childhood dream.

 On December 9, 2025, Vermeulen releases his first full-length album, Autobiographical Vol. 1.
 The album serves as the opening chapter of a multi-volume autobiographical series, each release reflecting a synthesis of experiences, perceptions, and reflections rather than following a chronological narrative.

 The song “Grief” forms the emotional center of Vol. 1, exploring transformation and perception in the process of loss.
 The piece was written in memory of Vermeulen’s late partner, choreographer and producer Cecile Vandeursen.

+Vermeulen is currently working on his second album, Autobiographical Vol. 2, in collaboration with violinist Sybille Néant.
+On June 11, 2026, he released the single "Zeroes", accompanied by a music video.
+The song is the first release from the forthcoming second volume of the autobiographical series.
+The album is expected to be released in September 2026.

 The Autobiographical series coincides with Vermeulen’s fiftieth anniversary as a professional artist and precedes a retrospective exhibition program planned across four museums in 2026–2027.

 Personal life

-On December 1, 2009, Cecile Vandeursen, dancer/choreographer, producer at the Syndicaat Foundation, and spouse of Vermeulen, passed away.
+On December 1, 2009, Cecile Vandeursen, dancer/choreographer, producer at the Syndicaat Foundation, and spouse of Vermeulen, died.
 They had shared a life and professional collaboration for 33 years.
-Her passing significantly affected the production process, leading to the postponement of all ongoing projects.
+Her death significantly affected the production process, leading to the postponement of all ongoing projects.
 In response, Vermeulen took a three-year sabbatical.
 In 2013 he resumed his unfinished projects and initiated new projects.

 In 2019, he was engaged in a motorcycle accident, facing a two-year challenge with enduring blindness in his left eye.
 He successfully recovered 95% of his vision following a series of operations.